medaboub/mqtt-chat-php-sdk/README.md

 ## Setup

-Before you can use the SDk, you must install it using PHP Composer or download it from this repository and extract it in your website root directory.<br>
+Before you can use the SDk, you must install it using PHP Composer or download latest release from this repository and extract it in your website root directory.<br>
-The easiest way is to use php Composer, you can install the sdk using this command line.<br>
+The easiest way is to use php Composer,you should first install <a href="https://getcomposer.org/download/">php composer</a> software then  install the sdk using this command line.<br>
 <code>composer require med_aboub/mqttchat-php-sdk</code>